cormacrelf/angular-skyhook/docs/Quickstart.md

 _also_ pass a function  of `(props) => string|symbol`; in this way, your item types can depend on the inputs to your component, and even change over time when the props change.
-It's not a plain asynchronous callback like the rest of the spec, because it has to be called exactly when props change to re-connect the DOM.
+It's not a plain asynchronous callback like the rest of the spec, it is called when the props change on the decorating component, before any asynchronous drag operations start.
+Angular doesn't have a way for arbitrary objects to listen to `ngOnChanges()`, so we have to do it manually.

-The equivalent place to do this in Angular is `ngOnChanges()`.
-You have to supply _no type_ and fill it in later as the `@Input()` property is populated.
-`__PackageName__` will defer connecting the DOM and the subscription to the `monitor` until this is done.
-See [[DragSource.setType]] for an example:
+You can supply a default type, or `null`, and update it in later as the `@Input()` property is populated.
+If you supply `null`, `__PackageName__` will defer connecting the DOM and the subscription to the `monitor` until this is done.
+See [[DragSource.setType]] for more information.

 ## Troubleshooting